 Are you feeling overwhelmed as a mom?
 Do you feel like you are constantly juggling too many things and don’t know how to get it all done?
 You are not alone!
-I remember days of being busy all day long and then being frustrated that my house still was a wreck!
+I remember days of being busy all day long with young kids and then being frustrated that my house still was a wreck!
+Let me tell you, this does not help your stress levels!

-I want to discuss five strategies that can help overwhelmed moms regain control of their lives.
-If that’s you, then keep reading!
+I want to share twenty-one strategies that can help you as an overwhelmed mom regain control of your life.
+If you are having a hard time, then keep reading!
 Yes, there will be overwhelming days, but you want those to be more rare.
+Now, take a deep breath.
 I promise, there is hope!

 Is it Normal to Feel Overwhelmed as a Mother?